jundalisay/spblist/content/en/material/principles/intro/chapter-05.md

 Physics Name | Superphysics Version
 --- | ---
-Charge | Rotation Direction
+Magnetic Moment | Size of Hole of Charged (or Gendered) Particle Charge | Rotation Direction
-Spin | Orientation to Virtual Photon
+Male Charge | Rotating Positively or Anticlockwise Female Charge | Rotating Negatively or Clockwise
-Electromagnetic Mass | Thickness to use Virtual Photons Material Mass | Aetherspace Strength
+Spin | Orientation to Virtual Photon (means particle has thickness).
+A + spin means Electromagnetic Mass | Size (or Thickness?) of Hole to use Virtual Photons Material Mass | Aetherspace Strength